microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 ## Exercise 1: Set up a pipeline that integrates with SonarCloud

 We will set up a new build pipeline that integrates with SonarCloud to analyze the **SonarExamples** code.
-As part of setting up the pipeline we will create a SonarCloud account and organization.
+As part of setting up the pipeline, we will create a SonarCloud account and organization.

 1. In your new Azure DevOps project, go to **Pipelines** under **Pipelines** tab, then click on **New Pipeline** to create a new build pipeline.

-2. You have 2 possibilities : Configure the pipeline with the YAML editor, or with the classic assistant.
+1. You have 2 possibilities: Configure the pipeline with the YAML editor, or with the classic assistant.

 ### **YAML Editor**

 1. Select your code location.
-SonarCloud currently supports Azure repos, Bitbucket Cloud and GitHub for PR decoration.
+SonarCloud currently supports Azure Repos, Bitbucket Cloud and GitHub for PR decoration.

    ![build_source](images/ex1/build_source_yaml.PNG)

 1. Select the repository where you want to build from
 1. Select a default template.
-Currently there are no SonarCloud template available for YAML edition
+Currently, there are no SonarCloud template available for YAML edition
 1. Click next, you enter into the YAML file you have to fill.

 ### **Classic Editor**